Wakefield and District Tennis League

 a) All member clubs shall be provided with a list of fixtures for the ensuing season following the Committee meeting.
 In the event of a club having two teams in the same Division the first fixture of the season shall be between the two teams concerned.

-c) Results of fixtures shall be forwarded to the League Secretary by the winning club within seven days.
+c) Results of fixtures shall be forwarded to the League Secretary within seven days.
 The results shall be published regularly on the web-site.
-The final table will show matches played, won and lost, set details and total league points gained.
+The final table will show number of matches played, won(2-points) / drew(1-point) / lost(0-points), the total number of sets won and total league points gained.
+In the event of teams being tied on the same number of points the highest number of match wins will determine the league placing, and if this is still tied, the total number of set wins will determine the league placing.

 d) In the event of any dispute, the decision of the League Officials shall be final.